-Foster parent - cats and kittens
+Foster parent - cats, kittens, small animals and farm animals

 Many of the animals that come into our SPCA Centres across the country need additional care, treatment and socialisation before finding their new forever home.